yiisoft/yii-dev-tool/README.md

 Requirements
 ------------

-- This is currently only tested on GNU/Linux, if you have another system, please try and report if something is not working.
+- This is currently only tested on GNU/Linux and Windows with bash, if you have another system, please try and report if something is not working.
 - PHP 7.1 or higher
 - [Composer](https://getcomposer.org/) installed and
   available [as `composer` on the command line](https://getcomposer.org/doc/00-intro.md#globally)